armanim/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-My solotions for the problems of [LeetCode Online Judge](https://leetcode.com/)
+My solutions for the problems of [LeetCode Online Judge](https://leetcode.com/)